Deceased Estate Lawyers

-Following the death of a loved one, you should be checking to see whether they had a valid Will.
-If they did, they would have appointed someone in their Will as their trusted Executor.
+When someone dies you need to find out whether they had a valid Will.
+If they had a valid Will, they would have appointed someone as their trusted Executor.

-The Executor is responsible for collecting and distributing the deceased’s estate as stipulated in their Will.
+The Executor is responsible for collecting and distributing the deceased’s assets in accordance with the terms of the Will.
 If the deceased had no Will, someone will need to act as an Administrator and the ‘Rules of Intestacy’ apply.

 The duty of an Executor begins the moment the deceased person dies.
 The duties depend entirely on the assets and liabilities of the Estate.
 Some of the things an Executor may be responsible for include: